sucharitade/blinkit-dashboard/README.md

 ### Tools
 - Microsoft Power bi desktop for visualisation
 - Microsoft excel sheet for data cleaning

+## 📂 Power BI File
+The Power BI `.pbix` file used to build this project is available in the repository [here](https://github.com/sucharitade/Customer-Churn-Analysis/blob/main/Churn%20analysis.pbix).

 ### Dashboard